 Image Credit: AliExpress

 Purchase an ultrasonic cat repeller.
-Place one or two of this device in your garden in order to keep stray cats away.
-The noise produced by these repellers will sure to scare them away.
+Place one or two of these devices in your garden in order to keep stray cats away.
+The noise produced by these repellers will scare them away.

 2. Grow Lavender